p2p-today/p2p-project/README.md

     `['broadcast', '6VnYj9LjoVLTvU3uPhy4nxm6yv2wEvhaRtGHeV9wwFngWGGqKAzuZ8jK6gFuvq737V', '72tG7phqoAnoeWRKtWoSmseurpCtYg2wHih1y5ZX1AmUvihcH7CPZHThtm9LGvKtj7', '3EfSDb', 'broadcast', 'test message']`.

     The pathfinding header alerts nodes to how they should treat the message.
 If it is `broadcast` or `waterfall` they are to forward this message to their peers.
-If it is `whisper` they are not to do so. `renegotiate` is exclusivley uesd for connection management.
+If it is `whisper` they are not to do so. `renegotiate` is exclusivley used for connection management.

     The sender ID is used to identify a user in your routing table.
-So if you go to reply to a message, it looks up this ID in your routing table.
+So if a user wants to reply to a message, they look up this ID in their routing table.
 As will be discussed below, there are methods you can specifically request a user ID to connect to.

-    The message ID is used to filter out messages that you have seen before.
-If you wanted you could also use this as a checksum.
+    The message ID is used to filter out messages that a node has seen before.
+This can also be used as a checksum.

-    One thing to notice is that the sender ID, message ID and timestamp are all in a strange encoding.
+    One thing to notice is that the sender ID, message ID, and timestamp are all in a strange encoding.
 This is base_58, borrowed from Bitcoin.
 It's a way to encode numbers that allows for sufficient density while still maintaining some human readability.
 This will get defined formally later in the paper.

     All of this still leaves out the header.
 Constructing this goes as follows:

     For each packet, compute its length and pack this into four bytes.
 So a message of length 6 would look like `'\x00\x00\x00\x06'`.
-Take the resulting string and prepend it to your packets.
+Take the resulting string and prepend it to the packets.
 In this example, you would end up with: `'\x00\x00\x00\t\x00\x00\x00B\x00\x00\x00B\x00\x00\x00\x06\x00\x00\x00\t\x00\x00\x00\x0cbroadcast6VnYj9LjoVLTvU3uPhy4nxm6yv2wEvhaRtGHeV9wwFngWGGqKAzuZ8jK6gFuvq737V7iSCRDcHZwYtxGbTCz1rwDbUkt7YrbAh2VdS4A75hRuM6xan2gjmZqiVjLkMqiHE3Q3EfSDbbroadcasttest message'`.

-    After running this message through whatever compression algorith you've negotiated with your peer, compute its size, and pack it into four bytes: `'\x00\x00\x00\xc0'`.
+    After running this message through whatever compression algorith which has been negotiated with the node's peer, it compute the message's size, and pack this into four bytes: `'\x00\x00\x00\xc0'`.
 This results in a final message of:

     `'\x00\x00\x00\xc0\x00\x00\x00\t\x00\x00\x00B\x00\x00\x00B\x00\x00\x00\x06\x00\x00\x00\t\x00\x00\x00\x0cbroadcast6VnYj9LjoVLTvU3uPhy4nxm6yv2wEvhaRtGHeV9wwFngWGGqKAzuZ8jK6gFuvq737V7iSCRDcHZwYtxGbTCz1rwDbUkt7YrbAh2VdS4A75hRuM6xan2gjmZqiVjLkMqiHE3Q3EfSDbbroadcasttest message'`

-3.  **Parsing a Message**
+5.  **Parsing a Message**

     Let's keep with our example above.
 How do we parse the resulting string?

     First, check the first four bytes.
 Because we don't know how much data to receive through our socket, we always first check for a four byte header.
-Then we toss it aside and collect that much information.
-If we know the message will be compressed, now is when it gets decompressed.
+Then we can toss it aside and collect that much information.
+If we know the message will be compressed, this is when it gets decompressed.

     Next, we need to split up the packets.
-To do that, we take each four bytes and sum their values until the number of remaining bytes equals that sum.
-If it does not, we throw an error.
+To do that, take each four bytes and sum their values until the number of remaining bytes equals that sum.
+If it does not, throw an error.
 An example script would look like:

     ```python
     def get_packets(string):